shadowcrawlerframework/shadowcrawler/README.md

 Fast, lightweight, ideal for most sites.

 ### **Browser Mode**
 Powered by Playwright.

+You can control browser usage via flags:

+- `--force-browser` → always use Playwright
+- `--workers N` → run multiple concurrent workers

-Used automatically when:
+Browser mode is used automatically when:

 - login is required
 - the site is dynamic